shinnn/exec-series/README.md

 It sequentially runs the commands using [child_process.exec][exec].
 If the first command has finished successfully, the second command will run, and so on.

-When the last command has finished, it runs the callback function.
+After the last command has finished, it runs the callback function.

-When one of the commands fails, it immediately calls the callback function and the rest of the commands won't run.
+When one of the commands fails, it immediately calls the callback function and the rest of the commands won't be run.

 #### callback(*error*, *stdoutArray*, *stderrArray*)